-- 2. Read the first code in the first of five code positions on the digital display of the shifter.
+- Read the first code in the first of five code positions on the digital display of the shifter.
 For example, we will read code 25 11 in the first position.
 The display will change every two seconds as follows: - a.
 Code list position --"d1"; - b.
 Main code --"25"; - c.
 Sub code --"11"; and - d.
 Display will repeat cycle of a., b. and c, above. - 3.
-Press the "MODE" button momentarily to view the second position (d2) in the same way as 2. above. - To view the third, fourth and fifth positions (d3, d4 and d5), momentarily press the "MODE" button as explained above. - 5.
-Pressing the "MODE" button momentarily after the fifth position is displayed will cause the sequence of code positions to start over with the first position. - Any code that is active will be indicated by the "MODE ON" indicator (Active Indicator) being turned on while in that code position (while in the normal operation). - 11.3.5 Clearing Codes - 1.
-Clearing of the active indicator is automatically done at ECU power down on all but code 69 34. - Some codes will clear the active indicator automatically when the condition causing the code is no longer detected by the ECU (see Diagnostic Code List and Description, page 7 - 23). - 3.
-Manual clearing is possible while in the diagnostic display mode and after the condition causing the code is corrected (output speed must be zero).
+Press the "MODE" button momentarily to view the second position (d2) in the same way as 2. above. - 4.
+To view the third, fourth and fifth positions (d3, d4 and d5), momentarily press the "MODE" button as explained above. - Pressing the "MODE" button momentarily after the fifth position is displayed will cause the sequence of code positions to start over with the first position. - Any code that is active will be indicated by the "MODE ON" indicator (Active Indicator) being turned on while in that code position (while in the normal operation). - Any code position in the list which does not have a diagnostic code logged will display "---" for both the main and sub code displays.
+All positions after a code codes.